 No closure of paths

 Races can include any of the six main paths, and do.
-Note that no paths are closed, even if there is a race on, which is actually fairly frequently.
+Note that no paths are closed, even if there is a race on, which is actually fairly frequently during the summer.
+(They’re public Rights of Way, so closure is not an option.)
 This includes the International Snowdon Race up and down the Llanberis Path in mid-July.